lebao3105/Commands-collection/build-aux/README.md

 The built library must be placed in a memorable place.
 It **IS** different for EACH PROGRAMS.

+> Tip: For now you can skip the entire compile section by running ./test.sh from this directory (build-aux), following by the program name to compile (only the first one is used).
+Not all works.
+Requires GCC.

 To build program(s) and/or unit(s):

 ```bash